Belle Kellogg Towne

-Isabella "Belle" Electa Kellogg Towne (June 1, 1844–1923) was an author and journalist born in Sylvania, Wisconsin.
-In the 1880s, Belle Kellogg Towne was charged with coordinating and organizing young people's papers for the Young People's Weekly, published by the Chicago-based David C. Cook Publishing Company.
+Isabella Electa Kellogg Towne (June 1, 1844 – November 4, 1923) was an author and journalist born in Sylvania, Wisconsin, United States.
+In the 1880s, Towne was hired to coordinate and organize young people's papers for the Young People's Weekly, published by the Chicago-based David C. Cook Publishing Company.

-The Weekly, was one of the most notable periodicals of religious papers for the young.
-Kellogg earned the reputation as being '"one of America's first leading women in the literary and publishing fields.'"
+The Weekly was one of the most notable periodicals of religious papers for the young.
+Kellogg earned the reputation as being "one of America's first leading women in the literary and publishing fields".

 Personal life

 Belle Kellogg was born to Seth H. and Electa S. Kellogg.
 She married doctor, and musical composer Professor Thomas Martin Towne (1835-1912), of Chicago, Illinois.
-She died in 1923 and is buried with her husband and son, Walter Washburn Towne (1868-1941), at Rosehill Cemetery, Chicago.
+She died at her home in Chicago on November 4, 1923 and is buried with her husband and son, Walter Washburn Towne (1868-1941), at Rosehill Cemetery.